 Step 1: Install Local

-Local is a free application created by Flywheel of WP Engine.
+Local is a free application created by Flywheel by WP Engine (affiliate link*).
 We let Local create a server on our computer in order to work with WordPress.
 Because WordPress is made from a database and uses PHP code language, we need a server running for us to see and work with this dynamic setup.
 It’s like the car ignition that gets a car to start running.
 Local starts up a server to get our website running.

 The first step is to download and install Local on your computer: